 2003: President George W. Bush persuades Congress to add prescription drug coverage to Medicare in a major expansion of the program for older people.

 2008: Hillary Rodham Clinton promotes a sweeping health care plan in her bid for the Democratic presidential nomination.
-She loses to Obama, who campaigns on a less comprehensive plan.
+She loses to Obama, who has a less comprehensive plan.